 - easy to switch development branches (use a clean repository)

 - easy to set up a new environment from scratch (see above)

-- possible to use whatever IDE to develop, do not force your team to use a certain software/IDE
+- possibility to use whatever IDE to develop, do not force your team to use one OS/software/IDE

 - Operation awareness: You may call it DevOps or not, keep your developers aware of or make them take part in the deployment and operations of the software they write, this will help them to keep in mind topics like caching, distribution, synchronization, sessions, monitoring, performance, redundancy, concurrency, ...

-- Read... (and understand) Robert Martin's Books6 Clean Code and Clean Coder.
+- Keep your Code clean: Read, understand and follow Robert Martin's principles in his Books Clean Code and Clean Coder.

 - Be aware of the Pareto principle, which is so true in software development.
 Keep this in mind when estimating and when communicating that "80% of the task is done".

 - No ideological discussions about technology.

 - If the 20% of the work of a certain task which needs 80% of the time is not really necessary, don't do it.
 Strive for simplicity.
 Remember: Quality, Tests and clean code is no option!

 Thanks to Don Swinscoe (@dswinscoe) for re-reading and correcting this text as a native speaker.